Lighting keeps your plants healthy, which is why you need to consider this when you install green walls in your office, restaurant or hotel.

 Image source: BiologyWise

 No light equals no photosynthesis, no photosynthesis equals no energy to flourish - leaving you with a sad, underwhelming vertical garden on display.

 “Lighting is the single most important element to the success of your living wall.
 Inadequate lighting results in a plant that won’t need water, if the plant won’t drink, it can’t absorb nutrients.
 This is when most people over water our plants creating an anaerobic environment.
 Over watering is common in felt like hydroponic living walls and, coupled with poor lighting, plants never have a chance to thrive.” - George Irwin, Founder and CEO of Green Living™ Technologies International (GLTi)

-Read our article, Green wall maintenance mistakes: overwatering vs. underwatering, to find out if you’re loving your
+Read our article, Green wall maintenance mistakes: overwatering vs. underwatering, to find out if you’re loving your plants to death.

 Light specialists Lux Review say, “Put simply, plants will not survive without an appropriate amount of light as poor illumination slows photosynthesis.
 Photosynthesis requires light levels of at least 1000 lux [lighting measurement] for plants to thrive, with levels of 2500 lux often being required.”
 Dramatic lighting can also turn even a plain green wall into a stunning one.